What Factors Are Important for Seciton 8 Eligibility

 Household Status

 Your household status refers to the family that lives with you.
 The HUD defines what “family” means to the program.
 However, your local PHA is allowed to determine its own definition.
 This means it will vary depending on where you live.
 Any change in household status should be reported to the PHA.
-The following rules can be used as guidance for what makes a family eligible:

 • There are either children or no children in the household